-ATLAS.ti Scientific Software Development GmbH (hereinafter referred to as “ATLAS.ti” or “Licensor”) is manufacturer of the “ATLAS.ti” standard software (hereinafter referred to as “Software”) and offers training Courses (hereinafter referred to as “Courses”) and other services.
+ATLAS.ti Scientific Software Development GmbH (hereinafter referred to as “ATLAS.ti” or “Licensor”) is manufacturer of the “ATLAS.ti” standard software (hereinafter referred to as “Software”), offers training courses (hereinafter referred to as “Courses”) and other services.
 ATLAS.ti is the holder of the copyright thereto, but not seller of the Software or the Courses.
-Unless defined otherwise, the seller and therefore contractual partner of the Customer (hereinafter referred to as the “Customer”) is Cleverbridge AG, Cologne, Germany (“Seller”).
+Unless defined otherwise, the seller and contractual partner of the Customer (hereinafter referred to as “Customer”) is Cleverbridge AG, Cologne, Germany (“Seller”).
 Cleverbridge’s Terms and Conditions apply to every purchase of Software or other services.
 Whenever the Software is being licensed in other ways than through Cleverbridge or any other seller, the Annex 1 to this EULA shall apply.

-Cleverbridge as vendor and licensor of the Software and connected services offers the Software as a desktop version for Windows and Mac (hereinafter referred to as “Desktop Software”), as a Web version for use as Software-as-a-Service (hereinafter referred to as “Web Software”) and as a mobile version (iOS and Android App).
+Cleverbridge as vendor and licensor of the Software and connected services offers the Software as a desktop version for Windows and Mac (hereinafter referred to as “Desktop Software”), as a web version for use as Software-as-a-Service (hereinafter referred to as “Web Software”) and as a mobile version (iPadOS and Android apps).

-The Software consists of the program and the user manual.
-The software is provided as a file on DVD or online for download or via the Web platform.
+The software consists of the program and the user manual.
+The software is provided as a file for download online or via the cloud platform.